escherpad/luna-saga/README.md

 The `saga.log$` is a (Publish) Subject for all of the yielded expressions from the generator.

-The `saga.error$` is a (Publish) Subject for errors.
+~~The `saga.error$` is a (Publish) Subject for errors.
 The reason why we do not use `rxjs` observer's built-in error handling is because there is not a unified hook for handling both error out and completion in a single call-back.
-As a result, we never error out `saga.log$`, and complete the process when an error is propagated through `saga.error$`.
+As a result, we never error out `saga.log$`, and complete the process when an error is propagated through `saga.error$`. ~~
+We are using the standard `rxjs` `Subject.subscribe({error: CallBack})` for subscribing to errors.
+A single uncought error leads the Saga to stop running.

 - if yielded expression is a simple object, the object is logged.
 - if yielded expression is an action, the object is logged and pushed to `.action$`.